 PD Quarterly is a digital journal that offers thoughtful, in-depth explorations of lawyer and law student professional development and talent management topics by PD people for PD people.
-In every issue leading experts in lawyer professional development, career development, and talent management present advanced-level content in core areas of lawyer PD — sharing research, best practices, lessons learned, and new developments in the field.
+In every issue leading experts in lawyer professional development, career development, and talent management present advanced-level content in core areas of lawyer and law student PD — sharing research, best practices, lessons learned, and new developments in the field.

 Published four times a year (February, May, August, and November), PD Quarterly is provided to NALP members as part of their annual membership fees.
 Non-member subscriptions are also available.

 Good Design: How Design Thinking Can Make You a Better Problem Solver by Erin Walczewski

 Legal professionals can solve problems better by using design thinking to focus on the people who are experiencing a problem and develop a roadmap that leads to better products, services, and internal processes.